Getting Started

 • Permanent – When the bounce type refers to “Permanent”, it’s unlikely that you’ll be able to send email to that recipient in the future.
 This could be because of invalid email addresses, non-existent domains, or if the recipient’s email server identifies the recipient as unknown.

-• Transient Bounce – It is a temporary failure that can be resolved over time.
+• Transient bounce – It is a temporary failure that can be resolved over time.
 This could be due to reasons such as overloading or undergoing maintenance.

 Let’s take a look at the bounce subtypes as determined by Amazon SES.